Xceptance/xlt-documentation/content/en/about-xlt/20-feature-overview.md

 weight: 20

 description: >
-    All about the most important feature in a nutshell.
+    All about the most important features in a nutshell.
 ---

 ## Platform Independence
 Going MS Windows only was never an option when XLT was developed.
 We wanted a tool that runs everywhere with a preference for Linux.
 XLT load tests can be developed and executed on every platform with a supported JDK.
 Of course, you can easily run your load tests on a [distributed cloud infrastructure](../../load-testing/advanced/060-cloud-setup/).
 Releases come with [pre-built Amazon Webservice AMIs](../../load-testing/advanced/060-cloud-setup/#image-templates-for-aws).
 Images for other cloud providers and containers can be built easily (see [XLT-Packer](https://github.com/Xceptance/XLT-Packer).

 ## Java
-XLT runs a Java application stack: XLT is written in Java and tests are written in Java too.
+XLT runs a Java application stack: XLT is written in Java and tests are written in Java, too.
 That way, you can apply your existing knowledge, use your own favorite tool chain, and favorite IDE.
 Of course, there are recommendations for what works best.

 ## Open Source
 XLT uses trusted open source components such as Apache HttpClient, HtmlUnit, JUnit, WebDriver, Apache Commons, and many more.

 ## Command-Line Driven
 XLT load tests are typically run from the command line (on your local machine or any remote machine).
 Results are stored wherever the tests are executed from.
 Anyone with the right password and agent IPs can attach to a running test.
-This way, it is very easy to share work and watch running test from wherever you are.
+This way, it is very easy to share work and watch a running test from wherever you are.

 If the command line is not your cup of tea, the [XLT Jenkins plugin](#ci-ready---jenkins-module) offers a bit of UI to manage tests.

 Xceptance is working on a SaaS offering to make it more comfortable to schedule, run, store, and share testing work and results.

 ## Test Suites
 XLT tests are organized in test suites which hold the code (basically JUnit tests), data, and configuration.
-This makes test projects easily manageable, as the code can be developed in any IDE and put into any version control system, which enables concurrent work on the test code, offers a history, and overall, makes it very simple to share code and deploy test suites from different machines.
+This makes test projects easily manageable, as the code can be developed in any IDE and put into any version control system, which enables concurrent work on the test code, offers a history and overall makes it very simple to share code and deploy test suites from different machines.
 The test suites are completely independent from the execution engine, so it is possible to run the same code on several machines, or have one machine run several test suites.

 ## Test Approaches
 There are several approaches how to write and design XLT tests, for example: